-Also, in 2008 the Topiary Project which launched which brought a whole new dimension to the Festival and has become the Signature event.
+Also, in 2008 the Topiary Project was launched which brought a whole new dimension to the Festival and has become the Signature event.
 Presently, there are 42 topiaries on the square in Uptown Greenwood, SC during the month of June.

 Then in 2009, the Festival gained regional recognition by winning four Excellence Awards at the Carolina Showfest Convention.
 The South Carolina Festival of Flowers received awards for “Best Merchandise,” “Best Website,” and “Overall Event of the Year” for South and North Carolina.
 Executive Director, Kay Self was also recognized as “South Carolina Director of the Year.”

 Ellesor G. Holder took the helm in 2011 for the 44th SC Festival of Flowers.
 She built on the successes of Frank Cuda and Kay Self and continued the tradition of making the Festival one of the best in the state and region.
 She rebranded the the festival with a more distinctive and contemporary logo which symbolized the diversity and floral history of the SC Festival of Flowers.